George Osborne: Early life and education

 Osborne was born in Paddington, London, as Gideon Oliver Osborne.
 His father is Sir Peter Osborne, 17th Baronet, co-founder of the firm of fabric and wallpaper designers Osborne & Little.
 His mother is Felicity Alexandra Loxton-Peacock, the daughter of Hungarian-born Jewish artist Clarisse Loxton-Peacock (née Fehér).
 He is the eldest of four boys.
-He decided when he was 13 to be known by the additional first name of 'George'.
+He decided when he was 13 to be known by the additional first name of "George".
 In an interview in July 2005, he said: "It was my small act of rebellion.
 I never liked it [the name 'Gideon'].
 When I finally told my mother she said, 'Nor do I'.
-So I decided to be George after my grandfather [Sir George Francis Osborne, 16th Baronet], who was a war hero.
+So I decided to be George after my grandfather [Sir George Francis Osborne], who was a war hero.
 Life was easier as a George; it was a straightforward name."
 Osborne is to inherit his father's baronetcy; he would thus become Sir George Osborne, 18th Baronet.

 Osborne was educated at private schools: Norland Place School, Colet Court and St Paul's School.
-In 1990 he started his undergraduate study at the University of Oxford where he was awarded a demyship at Magdalen College, Oxford, and in 1993, he received an upper second class (2:1) bachelor's degree in Modern History.
+In 1990 he began undergraduate study at Magdalen College, Oxford, having been awarded a demyship there; in 1993 he received an upper second class (2:1) bachelor's degree in Modern History.
 Whilst there, he was a member of the Bullingdon Club, an exclusive and controversial drinking society.
 He also attended Davidson College in North Carolina for a semester, as a Dean Rusk Scholar.

 In 1993, Osborne intended to pursue a career in journalism.
 He was shortlisted for, but failed to gain a place on, The Times trainee scheme; he also applied to The Economist, where he was interviewed and rejected by Gideon Rachman.
 In the end, he had to settle for freelance work on the 'Peterborough' diary column in The Daily Telegraph.
 One of his Oxford friends, journalist George Bridges, alerted Osborne some time later to a research vacancy at Conservative Central Office.